 The key principle underlying the Research Ethics Approval Procedure is that researchers should reflect on the ethical issues that are raised by their research and be able to justify, in ethical terms, the practices and procedures that they intend to adopt during their research.
 Matters of research ethics are often not ‘black and white’, and there is no ‘one size fits all approach’.
 This Policy therefore aims to set a clear framework and guiding principles to assist researchers in addressing the ethical issues that may arise in the course of their research.

 Heads of departments and funding units are responsible for the conduct of the research that is undertaken in their departments.
 They are therefore responsible for ensuring that departmental researchers have access to appropriate ethics review procedures for research activities that involve human participants, personal data or human tissue, in line with the University’s Ethics Policy Governing Research Involving Human Participants, Personal Data and Human Tissue.
-They are also responsible for ensuring that all research-active staff and students are familiar with the content of the Policy.
+They are also responsible for ensuring that all research-active staff and students are familiar with the content of the Policy and that appropriate training and guidance is made available.
+In particular, it is compulsory for all staff to undertake the University’s Information Security training, and this training is also recommended for students who undertake research involving personal data.
 As in all other matters, individual researchers are expected to follow the leadership of their Head of Department.

 In everyday research practice, however, the first responsibility for considering, respecting and safeguarding the dignity, rights, safety and well-being of human participants involved in research lies with the lead researcher (e.g. the principal investigator or supervisor).
 However, this practical principle does not absolve more junior, or more senior, staff, or students, from personal responsibility in this respect, or from their responsibility to disclose any failure to meet the principles of conduct required by the Policy.